Japan mulls 50% cap on Olympics spectators - media | Health

 Japan is considering limiting spectators for the delayed Tokyo 2020 Summer Olympics to 50% of venue capacity due to risks posed by the spread of COVID-19, the Sankei newspaper reported on Sunday.
 For large venues, the limit for spectators could be set at 20,000, but more people may be allowed if the pandemic situation improves, the Sankei reported.

-Japan's organizing committee will announce its decision next month and is expected to comply with domestic regulations, the newspaper said, citing sources it did not name in the government and on the committee.
-An organizing committee official who answered the phone said she was not able to comment.
+Japan's organizing committee will announce its decision next month and is expected to comply with domestic regulations, the newspaper said, citing unnamed sources in the government and on the committee.
+When asked by Reuters about Sankei's story, Masa Takaya, a spokesman for the Tokyo Olympic organizing committee, said a decision will be made in April.

 The Games were postponed last year due to concerns about the spread of the new coronavirus.
 They were rescheduled for July 23 to Aug.
 8. Sources have told Reuters that Japan has decided to stage the Games without spectators from abroad due to concerns over the spread of COVID-19, but Organising Committee President Seiko Hashimoto has said that no decision has been reached.